selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-systems-cooperative.md

 Damian has over 20 years experience delivering technology projects as part of strategic transformation initiatives, with expertise particularly Salesforce, MuleSoft and its emerging technologies.
 As co-founder of recently acquired Tquila ANZ, Damian has experience in building teams and delivering enterprise solutions.

+**Elizabeth Jones – Co-Founder & Partnership Development Manager**

+Elizabeth is a health professional and entrepreneur with over 35 years’ experience across clinical nursing, hospital procurement, sales leadership, and healthcare innovation.
+A former ICU nurse, she has held senior roles with Ramsay Health Care, Sydney Adventist Hospital, BD, and ICU Medical, leading teams, managing multimillion-dollar procurement portfolios, and forging strategic partnerships in both public and private health.
+As co-founder of beHub, Elizabeth combines frontline clinical insight with commercial acumen to improve clinician access to accurate device information, streamline onboarding, and enhance patient flow.
+She continues to work part-time within NSW Health, keeping her closely connected to the realities of hospital operations.

+**Brian Halse – Co-Founder & Chair**

+Brian Halse is an experienced chair, non-executive director, and governance specialist with over two decades of leadership across agribusiness, education, health technology, and the not-for-profit sector.
+His career includes CEO roles at ChemCert Australia, High Security Irrigators, and beHub Health, where he co-founded and helped scale the platform to 31 hospitals and 3,000+ clinicians.
+Known for building trusted stakeholder relationships and delivering organisational transformation, Brian brings deep expertise in strategic governance, financial management, and guiding multi-stakeholder initiatives from concept to execution.

+**About beHub**

+beHub is an Australian digital health platform transforming how hospitals, manufacturers, and clinicians access medical device and product information.
+In large, geographically dispersed healthcare systems like Australia’s, frontline staff often struggle to access up-to-date, manufacturer-approved resources when and where they need them. beHub solves this by centralising product and training materials into one secure platform, enabling hospitals to create department-specific device “playlists,” track usage, and receive direct updates from manufacturers.
+Already rolled out to 31 hospitals with over 3,000 clinicians, including some of the most remote facilities in the country, beHub is live across the Murrumbidgee Local Health District in New South Wales and Alice Springs Hospital in the Northern Territory.
+Operating within NSW Health – one of the world’s largest healthcare systems with 220+ hospitals – the platform ensures every site, from tertiary centres to rural outposts, has instant access to accurate, current device information.
+Expansion is underway into more NSW and NT hospitals, supported by early manufacturer partnerships and a scalable subscription model for long-term growth.

 ---